-- Make requested revisions and resubmit thesis proposal to the thesis coordinator by the last day of finals (May 9).
+- Make requested revisions and resubmit thesis proposal to the thesis coordinator by Monday, May 10.

 Summer 2 (Dates Below TBD)

-- Submit the first draft of your thesis to your advisor and the Thesis Coordinator by the first day of the Summer semester.
+- Submit the first draft of your thesis to your advisor and the Thesis Coordinator by Monday, June 7th.